Coronavirus Resources for Businesses

 a small business recovery task force.

-Applications for Small Business Administration (SBA) emergency loans now available.
+Applications for Small Business Administration (SBA) emergency loans.

 The Small Business Administration (SBA) provides low-interest federal disaster loans for small businesses dealing with economic loss due to coronavirus.
 The loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.

 The Seattle Restaurant Alliance local government affairs team has been working with the Seattle Office of Economic Development (OED) to provide necessary documentation to make King County eligible for economic injury assistance; once a county is approved, contiguous counties also become eligible.
 Disaster loans can provide vital economic assistance to small businesses to help overcome the temporary loss of revenue they are experiencing.